-I don't feel touched by patriarchy often.
+I don’t feel touched by patriarchy often.
 Mostly, I feel blessed, happy and empowered but taking part in this ritual added a new dimension to my experience.
-I felt the misogyny that's baked into the traditional British wedding.
-It led me to discover a few wider truths about myself and about how we, as creators, can shake things up in so many beautiful ways.
+I felt the misogyny that’s baked into the traditional British wedding and it led me to discover a few wider truths about myself.
 When I sat down to consider my vows a few days before the ceremony, I found myself writing the following words instead.

-Nothing about the idea of being 'given away' feels good, or remotely relevant, to me.
+Nothing about the idea of being given away feels good, or remotely relevant, to me.
 Nobody owns me, nor will they ever.
-I'm a grown up, not a child bride being handed to a new guardian.
-Yet even now there is a dull, background voice inside me asking 'Is Dad going to feel as though he's missed out on something?
-Is the simple act of walking down the aisle hand in hand with my partner too much of a statement?'
+I’m an adult, not a child being handed to a new guardian.
+Yet even now, there is a dull, background voice inside me asking ‘Is Dad going to feel as though he’s missed out on something?
+Is the simple act of walking down the aisle hand in hand with my partner too much of a statement?’
 Rationally, I reflect that the act of being handed from one man to another like property is much more of a statement, even if it is hidden in plain sight by being an accepted part of the process.

 Still, as uncomfortable as this is to admit, I have a nagging feeling that by going against tradition I am stepping out of line.
 Of course, that’s because I am.
 There is a line.
 That’s the problem.

-We're also planning to make a joint speech.
+We’re also planning to make a joint speech.
 This feels like a natural thing to do.
 People will be there as our guests.
 Why would I sit mute and allow someone to speak on my behalf?
-I've never done it before and have no desire to set that precedent.
-When grooms stand up at the wedding breakfast and begin their speech with 'On behalf of my wife and I...' and everyone claps, I don't.
-There may be times in life when I need my partner to advocate for me, like in the case of absence or illness, and I'm blessed to have someone I trust implicitly to do this but my wedding day is not one of them.
+I’ve never done it before and have no desire to set that precedent.
+When grooms stand up at their wedding and begin their speech by saying ‘On behalf of my wife and I…’ and everybody claps, I don’t.* There may be times in life when I need my partner to advocate for me, in the case of absence or illness for example.
+I’m blessed to have someone I trust implicitly to do this but my wedding day is not one of those times.

-Mention of a joint speech has provoked more implied (and actual) eye rolls and comments along the lines of 'wow, really?' or 'I'd expect nothing less of you' than any other aspect of the day.
+Mention of a joint speech has provoked more implied (and actual) eye rolls and comments along the lines of ‘wow, really?’ or ‘I’d expect nothing less of you’ than any other aspect of the day.
 Every one of these responses has registered for me with a kind of low level discomfort.
 Almost every reaction, even from the most supportive of people, has made me question whether it is the right thing to do.
-I am not criticising anyone for their response.
-I mention this only because it highlights a vulnerability within myself that I didn't previously realise was there.
-My decision to stand up next to Dave isn't meant as a reclamation or a feminist protest.
+I don’t mention that to criticise anyone for their response.
+I say it to admit a vulnerability within myself, that I didn’t previously realise was there.
+My decision to stand up next to Dave isn’t meant as a reclamation or a feminist protest.
 I simply want to offer my love and gratitude to family and friends.
-I don't want that to be remarkable in any way but that's not something I get to decide.
+I don’t want that to be remarkable in any way but that’s not something I get to decide.